Blakeney, Norfolk: Demography

 The population of Blakeney, according to the census of 1801, was 618.
 This number increased, lagging just behind national population growth in the forty years to 1851, to 1,108 however a gradual decline in population took place until 1931, particularly during the early years of this decline which coincided with the arrival of the railway at Holt to the south and national urban industrialisation – population fell from 1,108 to 641 in 1931.
 Population growth resumed and saw a growth between 1961 and 2011, to 801 people.
 Data for 1801–1961 is available at Britain Through Time.
 The 2001 and 2011 Censuses give detailed information about the village.
 The settlement's population in 2011 were living in 407 households.

 Transport

-The village's centre is off the northern side of the A149 coast road from King’s Lynn to Cromer, with a further part of Blakeney community directly adjoining in the residential estates south of this and also several outlying farms.
+The village's centre is off the northern side of the A149 coast road from King's Lynn to Cromer, with a further part of Blakeney community directly adjoining in the residential estates south of this and also several outlying farms.
 The nearest railway station is at Sheringham, two villages to the east for the Bittern line to Norwich.

 The nearest airport is Norwich Airport.

-War Memorial

-Blakeney's elaborate war memorial is located on the side of the A149 and lists the following names for the First World War: